vendeza/smartdriver/README.md

 * ```npm instal``` or ```yarn```
 * ```cd ios & pod install```

-* The project is adapted for ios vertical position only.
+* The project is adapted for ios vertical position only
 * For pixel perfect use PX function from src/styles/pixelPerfectProvider
+* Recommend to use react-native-elements for next features